11/7/2024

 Investor Relations

-Welcome, this is Koyamos third quarter result webcast.
-I'm Nina Sartor from Investor Relations.
-Today's presenter is our interim CEO Eric Yeld.
-Eric is going to go through the result and then as usual we have Q&A. You can send questions via chat or in case you want to ask the questions yourself, you can click the hand sign on the screen and then you just wait for your turn in the queue.
+Welcome.
+This is Kojaamu's third quarter result webcast.
+I'm Niina Sarto from Investor Relations.
+Today's presenter is our interim CEO, Erik Hjelte.
+Erik is going to go through the result and then as usual, we have Q&A. You can send questions via chat or in case you want to ask the questions yourself, you can click the hand sign on the screen and then you just wait for your turn in the queue.
 Now we can start the presentation.
-I'll hand over to you Eric.
+I'll hand over to you, Erik.

 speaker